jdereg/json-io/README.md

 **json-io** can be used as the fundamental data transfer method between a Javascript / JQuery / Ajax client and a web server in a RESTful fashion.
 Used this way, you can create more active sites like Google's GMail, MyOtherDrive online backup, etc.

-See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.
+See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes REST requests.

 Featured on http://json.org.